 Cases involving tolling can be quite complicated.
 It is highly recommended that people get legal advice from personal injury law firms to determine whether they can still sue.
 An experienced injury attorney will be able to inform when a party must file a claim.

-What is emergency rule 9?
+What was emergency rule 9?

 What is the discovery rule?